TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 }
 ```

-### `"name"` field

-The `"name"` field is a string that refers to the name of the form that will display when creating the document, as shown in the image below.
+- The value of `"name"` property is a string that refers to the name of the form that will display when creating the document, as shown in the image below.

 ![name](/docs/document-creator/config-file/form-name.png)

-### `"type"` field

-The `"type"` field is a string that reters to the type of the document, either `"TRANSFERABLE_RECORD"` or `"VERIFIABLE_DOCUMENT"`.
+- The value of `"type"` property is a string that refers to the type of the document, either `"TRANSFERABLE_RECORD"` or `"VERIFIABLE_DOCUMENT"`.

-### `"defaults"` field

-The `"defaults"` field is an object that contains the settings that you have that are constant among the different documents of the same kind of file.

-Usually the document store address, token registry address, template, issuers, company logo, signatures, etc. are stored here, since they are a constant in the different documents of the same kind.

-Default value of the form should also be stored here.

-For example, you can store a default value for a `"title"` field here, this value will be used in the form shema as the value for the `"title"` field.
+- The value of `"defaults"` property is an object that contains the settings that you have that are constant among the different documents of the same kind of file.
+You can use either version 2 or version 3 document in this section.
+Some examples of default values are the document store address, token registry address, template, issuers, company logo, signatures, etc. are stored here, since they are a constant in the different documents of the same kind.
+Default values of the form should also be stored here.
+For example, you can store a default value for a `"title"` property here, this value will be used in the form schema as the value for the `"title"` property in the document.

+#### V2 document defaults

-Below is an example of the `"defaults"` field:
+Below is an example of the `"defaults"` property:

 ```json
 "defaults": {